 Latent tuberculosis infection is a condition in which TB bacteria are alive but inactive in the body.
-People with latent TB infection have no symptoms, don't feel sick, can't spread TB to others, and usually have a positive skin test reaction.
-Development into active disease can occur if they do not receive treatment for latent TB infection.
+People with latent TB infection have no symptoms, can't spread TB to others, and usually have a positive skin test reaction.
+Development into active disease occurs in about 10% of those who do not receive treatment for latent TB infection.

-In 2009, Davis County had 100 cases of LTBI.
+In 2010, Davis County had 80 cases of LTBI.

-Davis County Health Department provided 889 tuberculin skin tests to the public in 2009.
-However, these only account for a small percentage of all TB tests performed in the community.
+Davis County Health Department provided 860 tuberculin skin tests to the public in 2010.
+However, these numbers only account for a small percentage of all TB tests performed in the community.